 Tafseer, or interpretation of the Qur’an — and translation is a kind of tafseer — can make or break one’s understanding of the Qur’an.
 For what is understanding but how one interprets something?
 Misinterpretation causes misunderstanding.
 Which can lead to wrongful acts based on that misunderstanding.
 This is a common human error.
 But its significance is incalculable when we speak of wrong tafseer of the Qur’an, God’s message to the world…

-Most interpretation or explanation of the Qur’an involves scholars who refer to texts outside the Qur’an, such as hadeeths attributed to Prophet Mohammad or historical or literary sources, as well as mere interpretation using commonly accepted definitions of terms.
+Much interpretation or explanation of the Qur’an involves scholars who refer to texts outside the Qur’an, such as hadeeths attributed to Prophet Mohammad or historical or literary sources, as well as mere interpretation using commonly accepted definitions of terms.
 Often a scholar will simply refer to previous scholars’ explanations and collect these as his own.
-But if the Qur’an is in fact a revelation sent down from Allah (glory to His name), does it really make sense to refer to human sources to interpret a text whose source is divine?
+For an understanding of language, reading prior explanations is useful.
+But if the Qur’an is in fact a revelation sent down from Allah (glory to His name), which itself claims to be self-explanatory and clear, does it really make sense to rely solely on human sources without thinking, or finding explanations within a text whose source is divine?
 Can these sources adequately or correctly explain a book such as the Qur’an?
 One might ask, “How else can I reach an understanding of such a book?”

 There are really two elements here.
 One is the understanding of the reader and the issue of bringing to that reader an explanation s/he can relate to.
 One could say this means giving a familiar context to the text being explained.
 For example, in explaining the meaning of a word like thikr, which has no English equivalent, one can give examples of how it is used, such as to mean “mention” but also “bring to mind” as well as “remembrance” as in remembrance of the dead, and also it can refer to words or phrases that are invoked, repeated, or recited (said) that bring a particular concept, person, place, act, etc. to mind.
 Then show this word used in the Qur’an or in daily usage.

 The other element is the actual meaning itself in the context of the Qur’an or a specific aya or portion of the Qur’an being interpreted.
 Here, for example, “thikr al-Hakeem” or “the wise thikr,” refers to the Qur’an itself.
 That meaning is clear from how the Qur’an uses this expression.
-By reading this usage in various locations in the Qur’an, one can understand easily that this interpretation is correct.
+By reading this usage in various locations in the Qur’an, one can understand easily if this interpretation is correct.
 It needs no outside source to confirm or explain this.
 This way of interpreting or explaining the Qur’an is the highest form of tafseer.
+And indeed many tafseers explain the Quran this way; but also involve hadeeths, many of which (and there are so many!) are dubious in content yet accepted unquestioningly because they are in Bukhari’s collection.
+The narrative chains alone cannot prove definitively if the prophet actually said this, because it’s hearsay evidence and the evidence wasn’t collected in any provable way until around 200 years after the prophet’s time.
+What can prove their veracity would be simply to compare them to the Quran to see if there is any contradiction.
+Because the majority of accusations against Islam by non-Muslims come from rulings and beliefs that are entirely hadeeth-based, not in the Quran.
+Is it not time that we clear up these misconceptions and follow the Islam that Allah presented in the Quran?
+Not that presented by the dogmas and prejudicial selected texts of humans?
+Did they not read the hadeeths that actually denigrate Prophet Mohammad (pbuh)?
+Yet they claim one must accept all hadeeths or one has rejected or insulted the prophet?

 اقْتَرَبَتِ السَّاعَةُ وَانشَقَّ الْقَمَرُ